At Fault for Not Mitigating a Risk: What You Can’t See, Can Kill You

+You can never be certain when or where a risk will present itself.
 At 09:58 on February 6, 2019, a passenger train struck and fatally injured a pedestrian at a passive footpath crossing in the village of Tibberton, Worcestershire, UK.
 Passive crossings in the UK rely on the user looking and listening for trains.
 However, the foggy weather conditions had made the crossing unsafe to use; in these conditions, the pedestrian could not see or hear the approaching train early enough to be able to decide to cross safely.

 Network Rail Does Not Actively Manage the Effects of Fog on the Safety of its Passive Crossings

 This happened because the risks associated with using the crossing in fog had not been adequately mitigated.
 Network Rail had not carried out an assessment of the risks introduced by fog on the safety of its level crossings at national level.

 Rail Technology Magazine (RTM) Reported on the RAIB Investigation of the Accident

 “On the morning of February 6, a member of the public was struck by a train which was traveling from Nottingham to Cardiff.
 The train was traveling at 99 mph and the pedestrian suffered fatal injuries.

 “So far, the investigation branch says that evidence suggests that a train traveling in the opposite direction had passed by just before the incident, and that the pedestrian had been waiting for that train to pass.
 He then made his way across the crossing, unaware of the other train approaching.”